Sarama (Ramayana)

 In the Hindu epic Ramayana, Sarama (सरमा, Saramā) is the wife of Vibhishana, the brother of Ravana, the demon (rakshasa) king of Lanka.
-Sometimes, she is described a rakshasi (demoness), at other times, she is said to have gandharva (celestial dancers) lineage.
+Sometimes, she is described as a rakshasi (demoness), at other times, she is said to have gandharva (celestial dancers) lineage.
 All accounts agree that Sarama was friendly to Sita, the consort of Rama (the prince of Ayodhya and an avatar of the god Vishnu), who was kidnapped by Ravana and imprisoned in Lanka.
 Like her husband who sides with Rama in the war against Ravana, Sarama is kind to Sita and aids Rama.
 Sarama and Vibhishana had a daughter called Trijata.

 Relation with Sita

 According to Camille Bulcke (an expert on Rama-centric literature), Sarama does not appear in the original Ramayana.
 However, later interpolations – present in all recensions – added to the text of Valmiki mention her.
 She first appears in the episode of Maya-shirsa, the illusory head of Rama.
 Ravana has abducted Sita, the wife of Rama, the prince of Ayodhya and repeatedly urges her to marry him, however Sita flatly refuses each time.
 After Rama with his vanara army lands on Lanka, Ravana asks his magician Vidyujihva to create an illusory severed head of Rama and his bow to convince Sita of Rama's death.
 The magician complies and presents the head and bow to Sita in the Ashoka Vatika, where she is imprisoned.
 Sita laments in presence of Ravana seeing the head of her "dead" husband.
 Soon, Ravana leaves for a meeting with his ministers and the head and the bow disappear after his departure.
 Sarama comes close to Sita and exposes Ravana's trickery to Sita.
 She says that she secretly witnessed the trick of Ravana and the head was just a product of magic.
 She also informs Sita that Rama has arrived in Lanka with his army headed by Sugriva and she has seen Rama with her own eyes.
 She asks Sita if she can pass on any message to Rama on Sita's behalf.
 Sita instead requests Sarama to probe the plans Ravana had for her.
 Sarama finds out and informs Sita that despite the advice of his mother and wise aged ministers, Ravana refused to hand over Sita to Rama.
 Sarama is described as "lovely companion" and friend of Sita.

 The Northern recension adds another episode about Sarama.
-An canto called Sarama-vakyam ("conversation with Sarama") narrates how Sarama informs Sita about the burning of Lanka by Hanuman.
+A canto called Sarama-vakyam ("conversation with Sarama") narrates how Sarama informs Sita about the burning of Lanka by Hanuman.
 This episode appears before Rama comes to Lanka, when he had sent Hanuman to locate where the kidnapped Sita is.